chamod-gamage/stocksimple/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Home Cooking
+## Stocksimple

-Home Cooking is a web app that's free for anyone to use at https://home-cooking.netlify.app in order to store your recipes in a logbook.
+Stocksimple is a web app built for personal use but free for anyone to use at https://stocksimple.netlify.app in order to keep track of your stock portfolio in a hassle-free manner.
-Your data is stored long-term using your browser's localStorage!
+The codebase for this web app is React.js with your data stored long-term using your browser's localStorage!

 To see the code in action on your local development server:
 1. Clone the repo